nikolamilosevic86/PMC2Database/README.md

 )
 ```

 Once you created a table, edit file called "database".
-The file should be containing database details (host, port, username and password).
+The file should be containing database details (host, port, username and password) and the name of the table in which information should be stored.

 Once done, you can run the PMC2Database and populate your database.
 It can be done using the following command:
 ```